 Conduct our business in accordance with the highest standards of professional behavior and ethics.
 We are transparent, honest and ethical in all our interactions with employees, clients, consumers, vendors and the public.

-Frances Mir, Founder/CEO
+Frances Mir, Founder/Consultant, Board President

 She is certified by the National Academy of Certified Care Managers.
 She is a member of the National Association of Professional Geriatric Care Managers.
 Ms. Mir has completed her Master’s Degree in Nursing Adminstration from Texas A&M University-Corpus Christi, Texas.